-Syntax Examples: /\WITH JOBNAME1 /\WITH PH2OP705
+Syntax Examples: /WITH JOBNAME1 /WITH PH2OP705

-The /\WITH statement specifies that the job is only available for selection while the jobname named on the /\WITH statement is in execution.
+The /WITH statement specifies that the job is only available for selection while the jobname named on the /WITH statement is in execution.
 The condition is satisfied even if the jobname that must be executing is executing on a different system within the same MAS environment.
-If more than one /\WITH statement is read, only the last one is kept.
+If more than one /WITH statement is read, only the last one is kept.

-//FGH JOB (acctng info) /\WITH JKL
+//FGH JOB (acctng info) /WITH JKL

-This job will only be selected for execution if jobname JKL is executing at the time of job selection.
+This job will only be selected for execution if jobname JKL is executing at the time job FGH otherwise becomes eligible for job selection.
 NOTE: this only works for jobs and is not effective when used with started tasks.

-/\WITHOUT jobname
+/WITHOUT jobname

-/\WITHOUT jobname
+/WITHOUT jobname